Little Nemo: The Dream Master: Retrospective coverage

 Retrospective commentaries for Little Nemo: The Dream Master have been more mixed.
 In 2009, IGN placed the title on their "Top 100 NES Games" list at #68, but remarked that "the game's advanced difficulty level no doubt took some unsuspecting youngsters by surprise."
-In contrast, Gaming Bus Christopher Bowen wrote that Little Nemo was "punishingly difficult at times, even by NES games standards."
+Similarly, Gaming Bus Christopher Bowen wrote that Little Nemo was "punishingly difficult at times, even by NES games standards."
 Bowen also wrote that the game belonged in "the second tier of Capcom licensed games" alongside Adventures in the Magic Kingdom.
 Hardcore Gaming 101s Kurt Kalata felt that the ability to ride animals was awkward, due to each one featuring disadvantages, and criticized the key hunting gameplay portion to be annoying.
-Kalata also noted that its soundtrack was "fairly unremarkable" aside from certain music pieces, but he ultimately regarded it to be a decent platform title.
-Anime News Networks Todd Ciolek felt that the NES version "had greater traction" compared to its arcade counterpart, stating that the rideable animals turned each stage into a puzzle due to their abilities.
+Kalata also noted that its soundtrack was "fairly unremarkable" aside from certain music pieces.
+He ultimately regarded it to be a decent platform title.
+Anime News Networks Todd Ciolek felt the NES version "had greater traction" compared to its arcade counterpart, stating that the rideable animals turned each stage into a puzzle due to their abilities.
 Digital Trends Steven Petite called it one of the best NES games of all time.